 Chatbot software leverages machine learning algorithms and natural language processing to engage users in conversation.
 The artificial intelligence-enabled tools can even mimic human conversations to make the experience more personal and engaging for the user.
 Chatbots aren’t intended to replace a physician-patient interaction, of course.
 But, they do help healthcare providers scale their ability to engage patients outside of the office in a way that’s relevant and individualized to each patient.

-For example, healthcare chatbots could be used to facilitate anything from patient appointment scheduling to triage to the appropriate point of care.
+For example, healthcare chatbots could be used to facilitate anything from patient appointment scheduling or test results delivery to triage to the appropriate point of care.
 The applications of AI-powered technology are endless in the context of healthcare.

 What are the benefits of using artificial intelligence in healthcare?